 You can contact your family and friends and make phone calls on Google Home with just your voice.
 Your Google Assistant can call anyone in your Google contacts.
 It can also search businesses and services online and call the one you choose.
 Learn how to make calls on Google Home.

-You can receive calls on Google Home Hub when you and your contacts set up Google Duo.
-Learn how to make and receive calls on Google Home Hub.
+You can receive calls on your Google Nest display when you and your contacts set up Google Duo.
+Learn how to make and receive calls on Google Nest displays.